teticio/latency/README.md

 * **FastAPI + EC2** (`1-fastapi-ec2`).
 "Serverful" architecture.
 Spins up an EC2 instance and installs a Python FastAPI server which serves the web page, provides an end-point to increment & return a in-memory counter.
 The server is exposed on port 8000.

-* **Lambda + S3** (`2-lambda-s3`).
+* **Lambda Python + S3** (`2-lambda-python-s3`).
 Serverless architecture.
-API Gateway serves the web page from S3 bucket and provides route to a Lambda function which stores the counter as an object in a S3 bucket.
+API Gateway serves the web page from S3 bucket and provides route to a Python Lambda function which stores the counter as an object in a S3 bucket.
 Note that AWS resuses Lambda functions as much as possible, meaning that moving as much initialization code outside of the handler function itself improves the latency significantly.

-* **Lambda + DynamoDB** (`3-lambda-dynamodb`).
+* **Lambda Python + DynamoDB** (`3-lambda-python-dynamodb`).
 Serverless architecture.
-API Gateway serves the web page from S3 bucket and provides route to a (Python) Lambda function which stores the counter as an item in a DynamoDB table.
+API Gateway serves the web page from S3 bucket and provides route to a Python Lambda function which stores the counter as an item in a DynamoDB table.

-* **Lambda JS + DynamoDB** (`4-lambda-js-dynamodb`).
+* **Lambda JavaScript + DynamoDB** (`4-lambda-js-dynamodb`).
 Same as above, but with a JavaScript Lambda function.

-* **Lambda JS + DynamoDB** (`5-lambda-c++-dynamodb`).
+* **Lambda C++ + DynamoDB** (`5-lambda-c++-dynamodb`).
 Same as above, but with a C++ Lambda function.
+To build the Lambda function yourself, adapt these instructions https://aws.amazon.com/blogs/compute/introducing-the-c-lambda-runtime/.

 * **Fargate ECS** (`6-fargate-ecs`).
 Serverless architecture.
 Creates a Fargate ECS service and Load Balancer on the default VPC (for simplicity) that runs the FastAPI server as a task inside a container.
 One advantage of using Fargate is that it can be configured to use spot instances which are up to 70% cheaper than on-demand instances.
 As spot instances can be terminated at any time (although, in practice, this is only about 5% of the time), the app persists its state on Elastic File Storage (EFS).
 You can build the Docker image yourself by running `docker build .` in the root directory of the repository.